ailtonvivaz/swift-request/README.md

 }
 ```

-To make a request using SwiftRequest, you can do the following:
+To make a request using SwiftRequest, you just need to create an instance of the service and call the method you want to use:

 ```swift
 let service = QuoteServiceImpl(baseURL: "https://api.quotable.io")